Black River Feasibility Study

 The Black River is home to large cypress trees, some of which are more than 1,600 years old, making it a popular paddling destination in an area currently underserved by the State Parks system.
-The study area is roughly 2,600 acres and includes 45 miles of the Black River corridor.
+The study area includes 45 miles of the Black River corridor.

 The study will create a vision for what a state park, natural area, or trail could look like, including what amenities would be most important to nearby communities and other potential users.
 It will include an evaluation of the natural and cultural heritage significance of the area, whether it meets criteria to be part of the state park system, the suitability of the Black River for recreation, and a cost estimate for developing the park.